Vardot/ddev-dev-tools/README.md

 It's recommended to run ddev cypress-open first to create configuration and support files.
 This addon sets CYPRESS_baseUrl to DDEV's primary URL in the docker-compose.cypress.yaml.

+**Note:** This addon uses the latest official Cypress Docker image to ensure up-to-date testing capabilities and compatibility.

 #### Cypress with Cucumber Support

 For Behavior-Driven Development (BDD) with Gherkin syntax: